sleshchenko/k8s-api-training/README.md

 ### Verification step

 Make sure you're able to cloud shell app with host from the created Route.
+But the error will be displayed since application does not have needed permissions on K8s cluster.

 # Step 3: Add ServiceAccount

+### Execution

 Our application needs an ability to list pods and create exec into them.
 So, it's needed to create ServiceAccount, Role and RoleBinding that would grant application the following permissions: